lmcrean/Crocodile-Kingdom/README.md

   - *the player is told their previous score and is encouraged to beat it*

 **As a player, I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.**
-  - *A footer is displayed at the bottom of the page.*
+  - *A footer is displayed at the bottom of the page, with a mailto link that .*
+  - *a contact button is displayed at the top of the page, with a mailto link that opens in a new tab*

 ***